OPENING A SECOND FRONT

 An amphibious operation is an offensive military tactic that involves combined types of forces to achieve a common goal.
 For example, a beach landing with both navy and infantry is considered an amphibious operation.

 The goal of the raid was to capture the port of Dieppe, gather information about the German defences in France, and then withdraw.
 With 250 ships, 74 air squadrons and over 6,000 troops, Operation Jubilee was the war’s largest raid up to that point.
-Although most of the infantry were Canadian, their ranks included many British, American, French and Polish soldiers, which made for an incredible assortment of combatants, planes and naval vessels mobilized for the raid.
+Although most of the infantry were Canadian, their ranks included many British, American, French and Polish soldiers.
+This made for an incredible assortment of combatants, planes and naval vessels that were mobilized for the raid.